cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 We will not run the first two steps in this practical, because:

-* local realignment is not included anymore in the best practice by GATK (and is not available as a tool in GATK 4) because the haplotype-based variant callers will take care of this issue during variant calling;
+* **local realignment is not included anymore in the best practice by GATK** (and is not available as a tool in GATK 4) because the haplotype-based variant callers will take care of this issue during variant calling;
 * base quality recalibration is a slow process that takes time to run and requires a good list of variant sites for the species in consideration (e.g. for humans the latest version of dbSNP)
-You can find more information and command line examples [here](https://gatkforums.broadinstitute.org/gatk/discussion/44/base-quality-score-recalibration-bqsr).
+You can find more information and command line examples [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR-).
-In the same page there is a paragraph with suggestions on how to proceed when you don’t have a good catalog of variant sites for your species.
+In the same page there is a paragraph (No excuses) with suggestions on how to proceed when you don’t have a good catalog of variant sites for your species.

 If you want to run local realignment you will have to use a previous version of GATK.
 You can find information on how to run it in GATK 3.8 [here](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php).